wmde/wikibase-release-pipeline/deploy/README.md

 ‼️ **This will destroy all data, make sure to [backup anything](#backup-your-data) you wish to retain.**

-To reset the configuration and data, remove the WBS Service Containers, Docker Volumes and the generated `LocalSettings.php` file.
+To reset the configuration and data, remove the Docker Containers, Docker Volumes and the generated `LocalSettings.php` file.

 ```sh
 docker compose down --volumes